Market Analysts see CommScope Holding Company Inc. [COMM] gaining to $12. Time to buy?

 Mr. Ogurek, who joins CommScope from Cisco, is an industry veteran with a well-established track record of leadership spanning across multi-billion-dollar businesses including Hewlett Packard Enterprise and iov42.
 He will lead a global organization of more than 2,000 professionals that include sales, product development, and supply chain operations.
 Mr. Ogurek will be responsible for the development and growth of CommScope’s networking, indoor cellular and security products and applications that align to the company’s strategic transformation program, CommScope NEXT.

-It opened the trading session at $10.005, the shares rose to $10.21 and dropped to $9.66, the range by which the price of stock traded the whole day.
-The daily chart for COMM points out that the company has recorded -53.35% loss over the past six months.
-However, it is still -4.65% lower than its most recent low trading price.
+The results of the trading session contributed to over 3953188 shares changing hands.
+Over the past one week, the price volatility of CommScope Holding Company Inc. stands at 6.40% while the volatility over the past one month is 4.95%.

-If we look at the average trading volume of 4.06M shares, COMM reached to a volume of 4253868 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for COMM stock reached $1.96 billion, with 204.20 million shares outstanding and 199.38 million shares in the current float.
+Compared to the average trading volume of 4.13M shares, COMM reached a trading volume of 3953188 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about CommScope Holding Company Inc. [COMM]:
+What do top market gurus say about CommScope Holding Company Inc. [COMM]?

 Evercore ISI have made an estimate for CommScope Holding Company Inc. shares, keeping their opinion on the stock as In-line, with their previous recommendation back on January 10, 2022.
 While these analysts kept the previous recommendation, JP Morgan dropped their target price from $15 to $13.
 The new note on the price target was released on December 13, 2021, representing the official price target for CommScope Holding Company Inc. stock.
 Previously, the target price had yet another raise from $11 to $15, while Jefferies kept a Buy rating on COMM stock.
 On October 05, 2021, analysts decreased their price target for COMM shares from 23 to 12.